drapadubok/scalaSparkChurn/README.md

 I've read that there might be dependency problems, that sbt-assembly plugin may be used to create uber jar etc., but this is a toy problem and here I didn't run into any trouble.

-Let's test that it works by submit to local:
+Let's test that it works by submitting it to local:

 `spark-submit --class "churn.ChurnData" --master "local[4]" myApp.jar`

-It does, so now I put my jar to S3:
+Check that it created outputs that you expect, in this case it wrote processed data to S3.
+Now I put my jar to S3:

 `time aws s3 cp --region eu-west-1 myApp.jar DUMMYBUCKET`